syslog-ng/syslog-ng.github.io/_includes/doc/admin-guide/examples/multi-line.md

 {: .notice--primary-start}

-**NOTE:** To format multi-line messages to your individual needs, consider the following:
+To format multi-line messages to your individual needs, consider the following:

 - To make multi-line messages more readable when written to a file, use a template in the destination and instead of the ${MESSAGE}